-To my first wife Nawal Abbas Abdelmajied and my beautiful three daughters Roa, Rawan and Aya whose love, patience and silence are my shelter whenever it gets hard.
+To my first wife Nawal Abbas Abdelmajied and my beautiful three daughters Roa, Rawan and Aya and granddaughter Lana whose love, patience and silence are my shelter whenever it gets hard.

 To my second wife Limya Abdullah Ali whose love and supplication to Allah were and will always be the momentum that boosts me through the thorny road of research.